dianisley/PythonfromZerotoHero/Web Development/README.md

     def __repr__(self):
         return f'Author("{self.nome}", "{self.sobrenome}")'

-Our table is then composed of the following fields:

-- id, unique integer value representing our primary key
-- name, String of up to 30 characters that cannot be null
-- lastname, String of up to 30 characters that cannot be null
-- book, This field is a relationship with the Book class that we are going to create, the backref argument defines the name of the field that will be added to the objects of the 'many' class that will point back to the 'single' object.

-Finally, the __repr__ magic method tells Python how to print the objects of this class, which will be very useful if we need to debug

-To create/use the database mentioned in the URI, run the create_all() method.
+One last step, to create/use the database mentioned in the URI, run the create_all() method.

     db.create_all()